-For review and radio play consideration, send two copies of vinyl or one copy of CD-only or cassette-only releases to PO Box 460760, San Francisco, CA 94146, USA.
+For review and radio play consideration, send one copy of vinyl, CD, or cassette releases to PO Box 3852, Oakland, CA 94609, USA.
 Send us the final version of your record—we do not review digital releases, test presses, or promo CDs.
-All tapes and CD-Rs are reviewed in the Demos section.
 We will review everything that falls within our areas of coverage: independent punk, garage, and hardcore.
 This means no major labels or labels that are exclusively distributed by major-owned distributors.
 We reserve the right to reject releases on the basis of content.
 Music without vocals or drums will not be considered.
-Every record that is reviewed is added to our archive, the largest collection of punk records in the world.
 Be sure to include contact information in your package so we can get in touch with any questions we might have.

 Probably!
 Please allow two months from your mailing date before following up with us to ask if we’ve received your submission.
 We receive hundreds of pieces of mail a week and don’t have the person power to follow up on every package.